Emmanuel-HBP/install-mikrotik-chr/README.md

 - Let you choose which RouterOS version to install (Stable, Long-term, Testing).
 - Detect the main disk (e.g. `vda`, `sda`, `nvme`).
 - Detect the network interface.
 - Configure CHR with current IP and gateway.
-- Enable SSH with `root` user (no password by default).

 ---